coralogix/opentelemetry-ebpf-instrumentation/devdocs/profiling.md

 # OBI profiling

-To profile a OBI while it is instrumenting an application do the following:
+To profile OBI while it is instrumenting an application do the following:

 1. Run OBI with the `OTEL_EBPF_PROFILE_PORT` variable set, e.g. 6060.
 2. Download the required profiles: